 Cameron Macdonald, PhD

-Partner and Co-founder
+Principal and Co-founder

-Cameron Macdonald is a Partner and Co-founder of QHRC.
+Cameron Macdonald is a Principal and Co-founder of QHRC.
 She has taught Qualitative Research Methods at the graduate level for over twenty years.
 Prior to founding QHRC, she served on the faculty of Harvard University, UW-Madison, and the University of Connecticut.
 She received her PhD in Sociology from Brandeis University.

 The author of numerous books and articles based on ethnographic and interview methods, Macdonald received a 2006 NIH ICTR K2 Award for her research on healthcare offloading.
 Her research has been disseminated in top journals, including The Gerontologist, Social Forces, and Hypatia, and at national conferences.
 She brings advanced skills in focus group facilitation and stakeholder engagement, as a trainee of Richard Krueger and a graduate of the Journey of Facilitation and Collaboration at the University of Wisconsin-Madison.